aspose-cells/Aspose.Cells-Products/cells/en/net/search/xlsb/_index.md

 -  Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Mono or Xamarin Platforms
 -  Development environment like Microsoft Visual Studio
--  Aspose.Cells for .NET DLL referenced in your project - Install from NuGet using the Download button above
+-  Add reference to the Aspose.Cells for .NET DLL in your project - Install from NuGet using the Download button above

 {{% /blocks/products/pf/agp/feature-section-col %}}